jhalterman/adaptive-limit-tester/README.md

 - Success rate per client
 - Responses per second: 200=success, 429=cpu limited, 430=concurrency limited
-- Concurrency limit usage per client
+- Average RTT
 - Concurrency limits per client
-- Actual overall concurrency
+- Concurrency usage per client
+- Concurrent requests
-- CPU time used (which influences CPU limiting)
+- CPU time used

 You'll need a prometheus scraping metrics from `localhost:8080`, which is exposed by the tester, added as a datasource in your Grafana.